hakluke/bug-bounty-standards/README.md

-# Bug Bounty Standards
+# What is This Repository?
-A list of edge cases that occur in bug bounty programs and how they should be handled.
-There are a lot of edge cases in bug bounty programs that are handled on a case-by-case basis, which leads to a lot of uncertainty and frustration both from hackers, program owners and platforms.
-The goal of this repository is to standardise the way that these edge-cases are handled in bug bounties.
+This repository is a list of situations that occur in bug bounty programs and how they should be handled.
+Many of these are currently handled on a case-by-case basis, which leads to a lot of uncertainty and frustration from hackers, program owners and platforms.
+The goal of this repository is to standardise the way that these edge-cases are handled across all bounty platforms and programs.
+Hopefully standardization will allow expectations to be fulfilled more frequently from all parties.

-## NOTE
+# This is a Draft

 This document is a draft, and not yet implemented by any bug bounty platforms.
 At this stage, I am requesting comments from all interested parties.

+# How to Contribute

+Please contribute by opening GitHub issues.
+All reasonable issues submitted will remain open for a minimum of 30 days for comments.

+# The Table

 | Situation                                                                                                                                                                                                                                                                            | Resolution                                                                                                                                                                                                                                                                                  |